EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Preliminaries

 \subsection{3D Gaussian Splatting}

-3D Gaussian Splatting (3D-GS) \cite{2023_8_08-3dgs_for_real_time_radiance_field_rendering} proposes an explicit rendering approach to represent 3D scenes through a collection of 3D Gaussian primitives $\mathbb{G}=\left\{\left(\mu_k, \Sigma_k, \alpha_k, \mathbf{c}_k\right)\right\}_{k=1}^K$, where $K$ is the total number of Gaussians.
-Each Gaussian primitive represents a probabilistic distribution of density in 3D space, defined by its probability density function:
+3D Gaussian Splatting (3DGS)~\cite{2023_8_08-3dgs_for_real_time_radiance_field_rendering} proposes an explicit rendering approach to represent 3D scenes through a collection of 3D Gaussian primitives $\mathbb{G}=\left\{\left(\mu_k, \Sigma_k, \alpha_k, \mathbf{c}_k\right)\right\}_{k=1}^K$, where $K$ is the total number of Gaussians.
+Each Gaussian primitive represents a probabilistic distribution of density in 3D space, defined by its probability density function: where $x \in \mathbb{R}^3$ represents any point in the world space, $\mu_k \in \mathbb{R}^3$ and $\Sigma_k \in \mathbb{R}^{3 \times 3}$ denote the mean position and covariance matrix in world space, respectively, where the covariance matrix determines the shape and orientation of the Gaussian, $\alpha_k \in [0,1]$ is the opacity, and $\mathbf{c}_k$ encodes the view-dependent color information with spherical harmonics.